ApexRMS/wisdm/docs/_sections/section04.md

 ### Calculate casewise importance
 Selecting "Yes" for the *Calculate casewise importance* argument will allow RF to calculate the importance of each covariate during the classification process, and measures how significantly covariates influence the output.
 For more information about covariate and casewise importance in the RF algorithm, see [Classification and Regression with Random Forest](https://haoen-cui.github.io/SOA-Exam-PA-R-Package-Documentation/randomForest/reference/randomForest.html)
 ### Number of variables sampled at split
-The *Number of variables sampled at split* argument represents the number of variables randomly sampled ass candidates in each split of the random forest.
+The *Number of variables sampled at split* argument represents the number of variables randomly sampled as candidates in each split of the random forest.
 ### Maximum number of nodes
 The *Maximum number of nodes* argument specifies the maximum number of nodes the RF algorithm can have.
 ### Number of trees